 Social Security Full Retirement Age (FRA)

-The age at which you are qualified to receive 100% of your PIA is known as your Full Retirement Age (FRA).
+The age at which you are qualified to receive 100% of your PIA is known as your Social Security Full Retirement Age (FRA).
 For those who were born after 1960, the FRA is 67 year.
 Choosing to make a claim either before or after your FRA modifies your payout:

 - Early Retirement (Age 62),your monthly payments are lowered to 70% of your PIA if you choose to retire early (at age 62).